-A life-long Hoosier, Eric is a veteran of the United States Navy, served as the state’s 51st Lt.
+A lifelong Hoosier, Gov. Holcomb is a veteran of the United States Navy, served as the state’s 51st Lt.
 Governor, was a trusted advisor to both Governor Mitch Daniels and Senator Dan Coats, and was a former state chairman of the Indiana Republican Party.

 He was elected governor in November 2016, following an unprecedented 106-day campaign and was sworn in on January 9, 2017.

-Throughout his career in service, Eric has earned a reputation of being a consensus builder.
-He has traveled extensively throughout the state; visiting, shooting and making a basket in each of Indiana’s 92 counties.
+Throughout his career in service, he has earned a reputation of being a consensus builder.
+He has traveled extensively throughout the state—talking with folks wherever he goes about how to make Indiana an even better place to live, work and play.
+A lifelong basketball fan, Gov. Holcomb has shot and made a basket in each of Indiana’s 92 counties.

-Governor Holcomb is a graduate of Pike High School in Indianapolis and Hanover College in southeastern Indiana where he majored in U.S. History with a focus on the American Civil War and the Reconstruction Era.
-A student of history, he is a collector of presidential signatures and currently has documents signed by 41 of our nation’s 44 presidents.
+The governor is a graduate of Pike High School in Indianapolis and Hanover College in southeastern Indiana where he majored in U.S. History with a focus on the American Civil War and the Reconstruction Era.
+He is a collector of presidential signatures and currently has documents signed by 42 of our nation’s 44 presidents.

 He and his wife, Janet, live with their dog, Henry, in the Governor’s Residence on North Meridian Street in Indianapolis.